simplykapoor/teched2022-IN260/exercises/ex3/ex35/README.md

 ## Exercise steps

 Run through the following steps:
-1. Open [SAP Build Process Automation Inbox](https://teched-2022-in260-tk4694cz.sap-process-automation.cfapps.us10.hana.ondemand.com/comsapspaprocessautomation.comsapspainbox/inbox.html).
+1. Open [SAP Build Process Automation - Task Center](https://teched-2022-in260-tk4694cz.sap-process-automation.cfapps.us10.hana.ondemand.com/comsapspaprocessautomation.comsapspainbox/inbox.html).
 The login id and password will be provided by the hands-on session moderators.

 You will find a task waiting for your action.
     <br><img src="/exercises/ex3/images/img314.jpg" width=50% height=50%>